autofac/Documentation/docs/integration/fakeiteasy.rst

         // Calls to fakes of abstract types will call the base methods on the abstract types
         callsBaseMethods: true,

-        // Calls to fake methods will return null rather than generated fakes
-        callsDoNothing: true,

         // Provide an action to perform upon the creation of each fake
         onFakeCreated: f => { ... }))
     {